 - You can use chopped parsley instead of cilantro.
 Chopped scallions will also work (green parts only).

-- It's fine to use garlic powder instead of fresh garlic.
-Try using ½ teaspoon.
-You can also add some onion powder if you'd like.
+- It's fine to use ½ teaspoon of garlic powder instead of fresh garlic.
+You can also add ½ teaspoon of onion powder.

-You can serve these tasty meatballs over rice, cauliflower rice, or spaghetti squash.
-They are also very good with shirataki noodles and with cauliflower fried rice.
+Asian meatballs can be served over rice, cauliflower rice, mashed cauliflower, or spaghetti squash.
+They are also very good with shirataki noodles or cauliflower fried rice.

 Recipe Card